fastlane/fastlane/fastlane/docs/Actions.md

 )
 ```

 You may provide multiple provisioning profiles if the application contains nested applications or app extensions, which need their own provisioning profile.
-You can do so by passing an array of provisiong profile strings or a hash that associates provisioning profile values to bundle identifier keys.
+You can do so by passing an array of provisioning profile strings or a hash that associates provisioning profile values to bundle identifier keys.

 ```ruby
 resign(